-Sometimes at night, I have these vivid dreams about whales.
-Many times I have wondered what the meaning is and why they flash through my unconscious mind.
+Sometimes at night, I have these dreams about whales.
+Many times I have wondered what the meaning is and why they flash through my mind.
 Some say that whales are symbols of strength, others say they are a sign of darkness or loss in our lives.
-For me, I am not sure what the meaning of the dreams about whales are, but I can say dreams about whales and its meaning has probably influenced by my experiences, beliefs, and my religion.
-And even though I dream about them, I never thought in a million years I would one day be able to go swimming with whales or go kayaking with beluga whales!
+For me, I am not sure what the meaning of the dreams are, but I can say my dreams have probably influenced many of my experiences and beliefs.
+And even though I dream about them, I never thought in a million years I would one day be able to go free diving or kayaking with beluga whales!